Alan S. Reynolds

 Daico Industries:

 At Daico, one advantage was that while I was Technical "Sales" Manager, I was also the effective Marketing Manager, Application Engineer, de-facto Engineering Manager/(Chief of Staff to the CTO), & Program Manager and was able to guide multiple programs, such as the IFFA Phase Shifter for Patriot (FFF redesign) to production and a higher power, smaller, lower cost, Phase Shifter, for LTAMDS, from initial concept, though 3 design iterations, into Production Representative status, delivering over 225 units.
 This and other Program Management opportunities (SPY3/Zumwalt switch, Sentinel X-Band Switch, an Air Force Transmitter SBIR, and other undisclosed) showed me that Engineering/Technical Program Management was something I have a skill set for.
-I managed contracts and interfaced between customers, engineers, materials/procurement, production, & test, (both internally & externally) throughout a co
+I managed contracts and interfaced between customers, engineers, materials/procurement, production, & test, (both internally & externally) throughout a contract and delivery.

 Maxar Space: